AssetFetch/spec/spec.md

 If `behavior=archive` the local path MUST end with a slash ("trailing slash") and MUST NOT start with a slash (unless it targets the root of the asset directory in which case the `local_path` is simply `/`) and MUST NOT contain relative path references (`./` or `../`) anywhere within it (`contents/` or `my/contents/` would be correct, `contents`,`./contents/`,`./contents`,`my/../../contents` or `../contents` would all be incorrect).

-#### [Component!] `file_fetch.download`
+### [Component!*] `file_fetch.download`

 This datablock indicates that this is a file which can be downloaded directly using the provided query.
 The download destination is defined via the `file_info` datablock.

 The structure of this datablock follows the `fixed_query` template.
 #### [Component!] `file_fetch.from_archive`
-This datablock indicates that this component represents a file from within an archive that needs to be downloaded separetely.
+This datablock indicates that this component represents a file from within an archive that needs to be downloaded separately.
 More about the handling in [Component Handling](#component-handling).
 The destination is defined via the `file_info` datablock.